Nicole-LijuanChen/Patterns-in-Amazon-customer-ratings/README.md

 <!-- SECTION 3 -->
 ## Hypothesis Testing
+#### Beauty VS Books
 HO: The mean ratings of these two category is the same

 H1: The mean ratings of these two category is different

-Alpha: 0.01
+Alpha: 𝛼 = 0.01

 Using Welch's t-test to calculate P-value

 Ttest result:
-pvalue=1.9895758749664697e-152
+p-value = 1.9895758749664697e-152

 Conclusion:

 p-value is small than alpha, there are 99% confidence to reject H0.
-The mean ratings of Beauty and Books are different.
+The mean ratings between Beauty and Books are different.

+#### Beauty VS Books*1.10
+When the ratings of Books times 1.10, Using Welch's t-test to calculate P-value again.

+Ttest result:
+pvalue=0.0009 (smaller than alpha 0.01 )

+So I have 99% confidence to  conclude that the mean ratings of mean ratings of Beauty is 10% greater than that of Books.

 ## Final thoughts
-The data analysis showed that the mean ratings of Beauty was higher than that of Books, which is contrary to my initial assumption.
+The data analysis showes that the mean ratings of Beauty is higher than that of Books, which is contrary to my initial assumption.
 But the mean ratings cannot tells me everthing.
 When I compare their annual standard deviation, I find that the change in standard deviation of Books is smaller than that of Beauty.
 This shows that customers have similar experience in buying books.
 Some of my assumptions are still close to the results of data analysis: Amazon has more experience in selling books than Beauty goods.

 ## Future Steps
-Next, I want to dig more data, for example, analyze the high and low rating reviews.
+Next, I want to deep-dive the data, for example, analyze the characteristics of low-rating and high-rating reviews.
 For a 5-point product, what keywords are included in the customer's reviews.
 For products with 2 or 1 ratings, what is the reason that customers are dissatisfied.
-Through deeper data mining, to predict whether a product will have a high rating.
+Through deeper data mining, to predict whether a product will get a high rating.